DhirenChhapgar/WIPKB/README.md

 ### Prerequisites
 * Acumatica 2018 R2 (18.204.0013+) or higher
 * Inventory/Stock, Products and Customers has to be setup prior using this integration.
+Product/Stock Item needs to be setup in Acumatica by either having matching Inventory ID OR Cross-Reference (Alternate ID) same as Amazon SellerSKU/ASIN (specified in Marketplace Configuration Field Mapping)
 * This integration requires “Amazon Seller Professional Account” credentials for configuring integrations.
 Please visit (https://developer.amazonservices.com/) for more information on getting MWS Credentials.

 Quick Start